Tito–Stalin split: Soviet actions and military coup

 In the immediate aftermath of the split, there was at least one failed attempt at a Yugoslav military coup supported by the Soviets.
 It was headed by the Chief of the General Staff, Colonel General Arso Jovanović, Major General Branko Petričević Kadja, and Colonel Vladimir Dapčević.
 The plot was foiled and border guards killed Jovanović near Vršac while he was attempting to flee to Romania.
 Petričević was arrested in Belgrade and Dapčević was arrested just as he was about to cross the Hungarian border.
+Jovanović was said to have intended to set up a government in exile in Romania.
+The USSR proclaimed him a hero, and celebrated Žujović, Hebrang, and other alleged victims of the "Tito terror".
 In 1952, the Soviet Ministry of State Security planned to assassinate Tito with a biological agent and a poison codenamed Scavenger, but Stalin died in 1953, before the plot could be implemented.

 In Eastern Bloc politics, the split with Yugoslavia led to the denunciation and prosecution of alleged Titoists, designed to strengthen Stalin's control over the bloc's communist parties.
 They resulted in show trials of high-ranking officials such as Xoxe, General Secretary of the Communist Party of Czechoslovakia Rudolf Slánský, Hungarian interior and foreign minister László Rajk, and General Secretary of the Bulgarian Workers' Party Central Committee, Traicho Kostov.
 Furthermore, Albania and Bulgaria turned away from Yugoslavia and aligned themselves entirely with the Soviet Union.
 Irrespective of the DSE's reliance on Yugoslavia, the KKE also sided with the Cominform, declaring its support for Yugoslavia's fragmentation and the independence of Macedonia.
 In July 1949, Yugoslavia cut off support to the Greek guerrillas and the DSE collapsed almost immediately.